International Conference on High Energy Physics

 ICHEP or International Conference on High Energy Physics is one of the most prestigious international scientific conferences in the field of particle physics, bringing together leading theorists and experimentalists of the world.
-It was first held in 1950, and is biennial since 1960.
+It was first held in 1950, and has been biennial since 1960.
 Since the first conferences of the series took place in Rochester, New York, the event is also commonly referred to as the Rochester conference.
+The conference is a series of international conferences organized by the C11 commission of the International Union of Pure and Applied Physics (IUPAP).